Water Quality Indicators

 Sewage and toxic chemicals that are illegally dumped into rivers in high concentrations can kill large numbers of fish overnight.
 If it happens once it probably happens every time it rains hard.
 The smell from that stuff is pretty easy to figure out.
 Smells like this are symptoms of water being contaminated.

 Rainstorms wash petroleum used in blacktops, off the highway, and into drainage ditches.
-It has been estimated that, in one year, the highway runoff from a single large city leak as much oil into our water environment as a typical tanker spill.
+It has been estimated that, in one year, the highway runoff from a single large city leaks as much oil into our water environment as a typical tanker spill.

 After a hard summer rain, you can see the oil that is coated on a freshly paved road.
 Your car can slip right off the road after it’s been repaved and a summer thunderstorm washes it down.